google/closure-templates/documentation/reference/functions.md

 ### `v1Expression(stringLiteral)` {#v1Expression}

 The `v1Expression` function is part of the support for deprecated V1 syntax.
-This function can only be used by the JavaScript backend in legacy whitelisted files.
+This function can only be used by the JavaScript backend in legacy exempted files.
 When used the function must take a
 [string literal](expressions.md#string-literal) that contains some pseudo Soy code.
 The JavaScript backend will perform some simple textual replacements to